The Best Credit Cards with No Foreign Transaction Fees [2024]

 • Minimal travel benefits

-Welcome offer: Earn a one-time $200 cash bonus after you spend $500 on purchases within the first 3 months from account opening.
+Welcome offer: Earn a limited-time $250 cash bonus after you spend $500 on purchases within the first 3 months from account opening.

-Rewards rate: Earn 3% cash back on dining and at grocery stores (excluding superstores like Walmart® and Target®), popular streaming services, and entertainment; 5% back on hotels and rental cars booked through Capital One Travel; 8% cash back on Capital One Entertainment purchases; 10% cash back on purchases made through Uber & Uber Eats (through 11/14/2024); and 1% cash back on all other purchases.
+Rewards rate: Earn 3% cash back at grocery stores (excluding superstores like Walmart® and Target®), on dining, entertainment and popular streaming services; 5% back on hotels and rental cars booked through Capital One Travel (terms apply); 8% cash back on Capital One Entertainment purchases; and 1% cash back on all other purchases.

 What we don’t like: Apart from some travel-related bonus categories and not having to pay foreign transaction fees, there aren’t many additional travel benefits.